cmayron/Legal-Calculus/README.md

 - rebrand or repackage the system for sale

 ---

+---

+**SUPPLEMENTALS**
+Articles and Commrnts from
+lawyers and developers

 # **🏛️ LCES FULL‑STACK ARCHITECTURE**

 ### **The Constitutional Structure of Procedural Literacy**